 The public bus service in San Diego is one of the most economical ways of getting around the city.
 Most buses run seven days a week, with extra services during weekdays and peak traffic times.
 There are dozens of bus routes that comprehensively cover the inner city and surrounding areas, including rural routes.
+There is also a rapid transit bus service of nine lines, with two additional rapid transit lines operational during peak hours.

-There is also a vintage trolley service that runs on a single line in downtown San Diego on weekends, select weekdays and during major events.
-Primarily a tourist attraction, the vintage streetcar Silver Line Service is a good way for new arrivals to get to know the city.
+A vintage trolley service runs on a single line in downtown San Diego on weekends, select weekdays and during major events.
+Primarily a tourist attraction, the vintage streetcar Silver Line service is a good way for new arrivals to get to know the city.

 Taxis in San Diego

 MTS is responsible for licensing and regulating taxis in San Diego, as well as ensuring that they adhere to safety standards.
 Rates vary between companies, but a starting cost (known as a 'flag drop fare') plus a per-mile fee is standard.
 Cabs in San Diego can either be called in advance, hailed from the street or found at a taxi stand.

 Several ride-hailing applications, including Lyft and Uber, also have a presence in San Diego.
 These allow users to summon a cab directly to their location and get an estimated price for the trip upfront.

 The city actively encourages residents to cycle and is constantly expanding existing infrastructure as part of the San Diego Regional Bicycle Plan.

 Given the favourable weather conditions and support from local government and the private sector, commuting by bicycle in San Diego is becoming more popular.
 The city is constantly expanding its network of bicycle paths and lanes.
 San Diego also has several bike rental companies that offer e-bikes and e-scooters for those looking to explore the city on two wheels.